 The storm made landfall a few weeks later.
 When there didn’t seem to be as strong a need for me to go visit with the family every day.
 Colors began to wash away from the world and light grew continually dimmer.

 The emergency over, there was no need for mania anymore, and bipolar was more than willing to flip the switch to the worst depression I have ever experienced.
+In came the storm and an onslaught of suicidal thoughts.

 Find Light Again